 To decide whether or not a place is for you, consider factors such as membership fees, amenities, location, and culture.
 Since prices in San Francisco can be steep, your budget is a good place to start when you weigh whether or not a spot’s amenities and locations are worth it.
 Based on your profession and goals, culture is also important for making connections and feeling like you’re part of a community.
 You can glean information from official websites as well as request tours or day passes before you reach for you make a commitment.
 From tech-devoted campuses to social impact centers, we compiled a list of the best coworking spaces in San Francisco that will suit entrepreneurial teams and freelancers alike.

 Women's coworking spaces are a rising trend in the industry, offering women a professional community to grow and collaborate together.
 The Hivery is one of the most popular ones in the San Francisco Bay Area.
 It's technically located in Mill Valley, which is just 14 miles north of the city of San Francisco.
 The Hivery has a bright and open space, the perfect hub for business entrepreneurs, freelancers, and those exploring a new field.
 People know it for its inclusive culture, as well as its events that emphasize wellness, networking, and career skills.
 Membership perks vary, depending on your package.
-Coworking subscriptions start at $295 for eight days per month while unlimited access cost $395 per month.
+Coworking subscriptions start at $250 for 10 half-days per month and access to their digital hive while unlimited access costs $450 per month.
 Coworking members receive amenities such as program invitations, tech equipment, conference and multipurpose rooms, drinks and snacks, storage options, and an atrium work café.

 Since many startups reside in San Francisco, you will find specialized coworking spaces throughout the city.
-If you do not mind working at a chain coworking site, WeWork is excellent for convenience and accessibility to a variety of programs and networks — there are currently 11 locations in the metro area with a few more announced.
+If you do not mind working at a chain coworking site, WeWork is excellent for convenience and accessibility to a variety of programs and networks — there are currently 24 locations in the Bay area.
 As San Francisco is a major hub for tech and finance, WeWork membership will allow you to connect with clients and investors all throughout the city.
 You will have access to any WeWork spot once you subscribe to its services.
 WeWork offers many amenities such as speedy Internet, IT support, daily cleaning, office supplies, 24/7 access, office supplies, printers, and mail services.
 For drink lovers, there's also craft on draft and micro-roasted coffee.
 The subscription prices are a few of the most affordable in the city, which is known for its high costs.
-Hot desks cost start at $190 per month, while private offices start at $450.
+WeWork does not publish its prices, but monthly fees are available upon request.

 World-renowned designer Yves Béhar mapped out Canopy, so its design is a true masterpiece.
 It is more or less a luxury club for powerhouse entrepreneurs with deep pockets, flaunting state of the art furniture and goods.
 Canopy is full of luxurious setups, boasting a kitchen with Heath Ceramic tiles, ergonomic Herman Miller chairs, complimentary coffee, and Juicero juice presses.
 Some of its business perks are HD video conferencing, Internet, printing services, mail services, tech support, and desk phones.
 Canopy also hosts cultural programming throughout the year, like talks, presentations, and debates.

 "Nomad" subscriptions allow you to visit 60 days out of the year for $275 per month.
 For a shared table, you choose ten days out of the month for $365.
 Of all the prices, the virtual office option is the most affordable at $100 per month for a ready-made address and mailing service.
-The coworking space's three locations in San Francisco include Pacific Heights, Jackson Square, and an upcoming space in the Financial District.
+The coworking space's three locations in San Francisco include Pacific Heights, Jackson Square, the Financial District, and an upcoming space in Menlo Park.

 If you are working on art full-time, finding a space in San Francisco at an affordable price can be difficult.
 Situated in Dogpatch, the Minnesota Street Project is an affordable solution that costs less than market prices for art spaces, consisting of three warehouses on, as its name implies, Minnesota Street.
 It offers shared and individual studios with resources like wood shops and print shops.
 It also creates plenty of opportunities for collaborations with galleries, curators, and collectors.
 The application for the studio space is competitive, so Minnesota Street Project is best for artists in the middle of their full-time career.
 Besides artists, the coworking project houses several nonprofits and art galleries.
 It is also home to annual events like the San Francisco Art Book Fair.
 Inside its 1275 location, there is an atrium with bleacher seating and free Internet for public use.